taotao6688/cloud30_cookbooks/Biginsights2.1.2/README.md

 ### Package Requirment
-- Please make sure, all the below mentioned libraries are available at some RPM repository.
+- Please make sure, all the below mentioned libraries are available at RPM repository.
 	- expect
 	- ntp